 The Town of Eastham is dedicated to protecting its waters - both drinking and scenic.
 That is why Eastham places such importance on wastewater planning.
 Wastewater, if unchecked, has the possibility of contaminating our drinking water and upsetting the delicate ecosystems of our ponds and beaches.

 Wastewater needs were evaluated and separated into two groups; human health needs or the need to have safe drinking water.
 Access to safe drinking water is the town's number one wastewater planning priority.
-Currently, the town is serviced by private wells.
+Currently, the town is serviced by a mix of private wells and the municipal water system.
 In some areas, wells are showing high nitrate levels.
 High nitrate levels are an indication that wells are being contaminated with septic effluent and runoff from activities (fertilizer, car washing, auto storage, pesticides).

 Environmental health needs include high levels of nitrogen and phosphate in the groundwater act as fertilizers in estuaries and ponds.
 This causes algae growth affecting the water quality and disturbing the ecosystem.